Special team: Blues penalty kill has them on verge of Cup

 Not just fine.
 If this keeps up, they could be Stanley Cup champions.

 Game 3 was such an eye-opener of how good Boston’s power play is that many wondered if the Bruins were just going to steamroll the Blues and win the series in five games.
 But Sundqvist was suspended that game and goaltender Jordan Binnington has shown serious resolve since then.
-Blues coach Craig Berube has also made adjustments to Boston coach Bruce Cassidy’s special teams.
+Blues coach Craig Berube also has made adjustments to counter Boston coach Bruce Cassidy’s special teams.

 “They really like using seam passes and things like that, and I thought we were tight and doing a good job with our sticks and doing a real good job on our stand at the blue line on their breakouts and breaking plays up,” Berube said.

-The Bruins power play had been converting over 30% — a clip that could’ve been the second-highest all-time for a Cup champion — and was drawing comparisons to the New York Islanders’ 1980s dynasty that featured Mike Bossy, Denis Potvin, Clark Gillies and Bryan Trottier.
+Boston’s power play had been converting over 30% — a clip that could have been the second-highest all-time for a Cup champion — and was drawing comparisons to the New York Islanders’ 1980s dynasty that featured Mike Bossy, Denis Potvin, Clark Gillies and Bryan Trottier.

 “Back then it was more drop-off, backdoor, overload … a lot more point shots,” Cassidy said.
 “Little more low-to-high driven net-on-net, whereas now I think you see a lot more power plays, certainly always the half wall is a big thing.
 But I would guess more net-front tips, rebounds back then.
 Now it’s more one-timer, seam passes.”

-Krug considers Cassidy a power-play mastermind, and that will be tested in preparations for Game 6 in St. Louis with the Bruins facing elimination for the first time since Game 7 of the first round against Toronto.
+Krug considers Cassidy a power-play mastermind, and that will be tested with the Bruins facing elimination Sunday for the first time since Game 7 in the first round against Toronto.

 “I think in zone, they’ve been tight,” Cassidy said of the Blues.
 “Either got to stretch them out to get some seams or we got to be less stubborn, then get a net presence and take the shot that’s available with that net presence.
 Maybe stretch them out off of puck recovery.
 A little bit is on us to make sure — ‘us’ the staff — and it’s on the players to make the right decision at the right moment in time.”